Le Val Lund Lecture & Symposium

 Sponsorship (Email committee@ascemlab.org)

-See you this year at USC for the Le Val Lund Lectures by Sunil Sinha, Ph.D., the most recent award recipient, and by Leon Kempner, who was the Lund awarded recipient a few years ago during Covid-19 and was unable to give a lecture while we were shut down.
+See you this year at USC for the Le Val Lund Lectures by Sunil Sinha, Ph.D., the most recent award recipient, and by Leon Kempner, Jr., who was the Lund awarded recipient in 2022 during Covid-19 and was unable to give a lecture while we were shut down.

 The Le Val Lund Lecture & Symposium are annual events held at both California Institute of Technology (Caltech) and University of Southern California (USC) on a rotating basis, organized by the ASCE Infrastructure Resilience Division (IRD), ASCE Metropolitan Los Angeles Branch (MLAB), USC, and Caltech.
 The event intends to promote interaction between infrastructure professionals, community leaders, educational institutions, researchers, and students to further expand on infrastructure resiliency and community preparedness.